CarolinJenner/CarolinJenner/README.md

 🖌️ designer

 I'm an aesthetic loving web developer.
-Born and living in Wiesbaden, I am nevertheless at home everywhere with a lot of wandelust, my head in the clous and my eyes on the next project.
+Born and living in Wiesbaden, I am nevertheless at home everywhere with a lot of wanderlust, my head in the clouds and my eyes on the next project.